amirahnasihah/backend-development/03-familiarity-with-express/README.md

 - [Assignment 2 - Creating Simple APIs](#assignment-2---creating-simple-apis)
     - [ExpressJS how to](#expressjs-how-to)

-# Aquatinting yourself with Express
+# Acquainting yourself with Express

+Acquainting = get familiar with Express
 ## Section 2 Notes

 ### What is a REST API?